vercel/next.js/docs/api-reference/next/router.md

 }
 ```

 > **Note:** When navigating to the same page in Next.js, the page's state **will not** be reset by default, as the top-level React component is the same.
-You can manually ensure the state is updated using `useEffect` or by adding a `key` prop with the `asPath` to the components who's state should be reset.
+You can manually ensure the state is updated using `useEffect`.

 Redirecting the user to `pages/login.js`, useful for pages behind [authentication](/docs/authentication):